Hiiirad/personal-notes/Tech Guide/Shell-Scripting/README.md

       COMMAND(s)
     done
     ```
   - The list parameter is a space-separated list of text items that build the menu.
-The select command displays each item in the list as a numbered option and then displays a special prompt, defined by the `PS3` environment variable, for the selection.
+The `select` command displays each item in the list as a numbered option and then displays a special prompt, defined by the `PS3` environment variable, for the selection.
+You can see more information about `PS3` in bash manual page.
   - Examples:
     ```bash
     #!/bin/bash